Epictetus/IProcess/README.md

 **The Jobs method**
 The Jobs method is especially designed for running multiple jobs in parallel.
 The passed block is executed in one or more subprocesses, with the return value of each subprocess returned to you in an Array.
-A guide on the Jobs method can be found [here](http://github.com/robgleeson/barney/wiki/The-Jobs-Method).

 ```ruby
 #!/usr/bin/env ruby